1. Document your as-is.

 Success Includes Lessons Learned.

-Everyone that has been involved in a project of a serious scale will know that regardless of outcome, there are always lessons learned.
+Everyone that has been involved in a project of a serious size will know that regardless of outcome, there are always lessons learned.

 Human nature dictates that when we review what has been done, we will find areas we wish we had done differently, to yield better results.
 This applies across virtually all aspects of our lives.